Tenants Guide

 Administration/Reference Applications

-It is imperative that you disclose all relevant facts that may adversely affect your reference outcome, prior to entering into the above.
-It may save you money.
+It is imperative that you disclose all relevant facts that may adversely affect your reference outcome, prior to entering into the above, it may save you money.
+Should you have adverse credit, CCJ, or fail the credit check conducted by FCC Paragon, we will be unable to accept you as a tenant and the Holding Deposit may not be refunded in full as above.

 Tenancy Agreement